William Heath Davis: New Town San Diego

 Davis later wrote a memoir which was of great value to historians in understanding the early years of California and San Diego.

 Davis eventually settled in San Leandro in financial straits.
 He died in Hayward, California on April 19, 1909.

 Legacy

 The oldest building in New Town is the William Heath Davis House, a pre-fab "saltbox"-style home shipped from the east coast and built in 1850.
 It wasn't Davis's house, but of the same style and age of the Davis home that was on State and F Streets.
 The house is open to the public today as a museum at 410 Island Ave.

-The original plaza for New Town is now today's Horton Plaza, but New Town Plaza, which still exists and is bounded by F, G, Columbia, and India Streets.
+The original plaza for New Town is now Horton Plaza, but New Town Plaza, which still exists and is bounded by F, G, Columbia, and India Streets.